lixin9311/backoff/README.md

 # Backoff [![GoDoc][godoc image]][godoc]

-This is a Go port of the exponential backoff algorithm modified from [GRPC-go lib][grpc-go-backoff].
+This is a modified version of [gax][gax].
+It also provides an exponential backoff algorithm modified from [GRPC-go lib][grpc-go-backoff].

 [Exponential backoff][exponential backoff wiki] is an algorithm that uses feedback to multiplicatively decrease the rate of some process,